Correlation Between Bank of San and 1st Capital

 OK

 Compared to the overall equity markets, risk-adjusted returns on investments in Bank of San are ranked lower than 8 (%) of all global equities and portfolios over the last 90 days.
-In spite of very healthy technical and fundamental indicators, Bank of San Francisco is not utilizing all of its potentials.
+In spite of very healthy technical and fundamental indicators, Bank of San is not utilizing all of its potentials.
 The current stock price disarray, may contribute to short-term losses for the investors.

 1st Capital Bank